 Bilimora Gujarat, India Travel Guide

 Summer (March to May) brings hot and humid conditions.
 Temperatures regularly range from 28°C to 40°C (82°F to 104°F), often reaching higher peaks.
 The air feels heavy with humidity, making daytime outdoor activities challenging.
-Clear skies dominate, but the intensity of the sun requires careful planning for excursions.
+Clear skies dominate, but the intensity of the sun requires thorough preparation for excursions.

-Monsoon (June to October) has high humidity, accompanied by significant rainfall.
+Monsoon (June to October) has high humidity, along with significant rainfall.
 Temperatures typically hover between 25°C to 35°C (77°F to 95°F).
 Bilimora and its surrounding region receive heavy rainfall, transforming the landscape into lush green.
 While beautiful, the rain can cause localized flooding and disrupt travel plans.

 Monsoon Season (June-October): Heavy rainfall is the main weather concern.
 This leads to localized flooding, especially near the Ambika River and in low-lying areas.
 Transportation, especially by road, experiences delays or cancellations.
 High humidity renders the air feel oppressive.
 Pack appropriate rain gear and waterproof footwear.

-Summer Months (March-May): Extreme heat is a significant factor.
+Summer Months (March-May): Extreme heat is an important factor.
 Daytime temperatures soar, posing risks of heatstroke and dehydration.
-Avoid direct sun contact during peak hours (11:00 AM to 4:00 PM).
+Avoid direct sun contact during peak hours (11:BETWEEN MIDNIGHT and 4:00 PM).
 Stay hydrated and wear light, breathable clothing.
 Hurricanes are not a typical threat to this region.

 Fewer crowds, best deals.